the-darkvoid/XPS9360-macOS/README.md

 ## Preparation

-This repository has been tested against Dell XP 9360 bios version `2.8.1` with Thunderbolt firmware `NVM 26.1`.
+This repository has been tested against Dell XP 9360 bios version `2.9.0` with Thunderbolt firmware `NVM 26.1`.
 For best results ensure this is the bios version of the target machine.

+Note: When using OpenCore, ensure you disable the Legacy boot ROM in the bios under `Advanced Boot Options` --> `Enable Legacy Option Boot ROM`.

 ## UEFI Variables